mfisher87/presentation-cng2025/slides.md

 **GeoJupyter** is a community; our interest includes but **is not limited to** GIS.

-**JupyterGIS** is our flagship project; a GIS platform in JupyterLab that can be used in some similar ways to QGIS.
+**JupyterGIS** is our flagship project, led by QuantStack;
+a GIS platform in JupyterLab that can be used in some similar ways to QGIS.
 We'll talk more about JupyterGIS shortly.

 But our work is far from limited to JupyterGIS; not everything we build is going to be a